9dots/9dots.io-pages/OpO2Ivt.md

 ## Explore

-1. Using the handout, students will build circuits using different input and output combinations
+1. Using the handout, students will build circuits using different input and output combinations.
 	- After creating a circuit, students will write down the result on the handout.

+2. Give some specific goals such as:
+	- Make a light turn on when I push a button
+    - Turn on a motor when motion is detected
+    -

+## Test/Feedback

+### Discussion Questions:

+1. What is a sensor?
+2. What is an output?

 ## Standards